-2) Best Fit: Inspired from sequence alignment algorithms [9], widely used in bioinformatics and related fields [10]-[12], we model the matching of detected steps onto expected steps extracted from a map as a string matching problem.
+2) Best Fit: By adapting sequence alignment algorithms [9] from the field of bioinformatics, we align the detected steps with the expected steps extracted from a map.
 The matching process is formalized as a dynamic programming problem, where we punish mismatches with a penalty.
 The best match is therefore the one with the smallest penalty.
 Underestimated and overestimated step lengths are modeled as gaps.